SpecificGuy/egg-simulator/README.md

 On the Calendar the main events are highlighted such as Eggs quantity, and Metamon purchases.

-### Calendar actions ###
-1. The user can change the month visualized by clicking on the arrows on the top of the panel.
-2. By clicking on any day you can see the right section of the panel changing accordingly to the simulated day.
+By clicking on any day you can see the right section of the panel changing accordingly to the simulated day.

+User can also change the month visualized by clicking on the arrows on the top of the panel.

 ### Simulation data ###
+---
 The right section of the program lists all the useful data of the day.
 In particular, the above section shows: